FionaXie1992/PearDownloader.js/README_EN.md

 <h4 align="center">A Downloader that Supports Multi-protocol, Multi-source and P2P-CDN</h4>
 <br>

-The release of [PearPlayer.js](https://github.com/PearInc/PearPlayer.js) has attracted constant attention from the industry and we have received many precious suggestions.
+Release of [PearPlayer.js](https://github.com/PearInc/PearPlayer.js) has attracted constant attention from the industry and we have received many precious suggestions.
 On the one hand, we will continue maintaining and updating PearPlayer to support more extended functions.
 On the other hand, we will rearrange the related module that is of deeper layer, more flexible and applicable to wider areas.
-Besides, focused on node selection and data scheduling, we separate out multi-source transmission parts and thus PearDownloader.js is formed.
+Besides, focused on node selection and data scheduling, we separate out multi-source transmission parts and thus form PearDownloader.js.

 PearDownloader (梨享下载器) **[[Demo](http://demo.webrtc.win/)]**, serving as base download module of the [PearPlayer](https://github.com/PearInc/PearPlayer.js), combines HTTP (including HTTPS, HTTP2) & WebRTC and achieves the streaming media acceleration on Web client side, which features multi-protocol, multi-source, low latency and high bandwidth utilization.
 Our scheduling algorithm, based on high efficiency, integrates data from many nodes to form a complete file or transfers the well-organised data/media stream to upper layer applications such as audio & video players.
 Thus, PearPlayer can ensure the downloading speed while maximizing the P2P ratio at the same time.